Norton Secure VPN Reviews& Product Details

 Count and Location of Servers

-The number of servers and their geographical distribution provides the necessary circumstances for a VPN to be successful.
+The number of servers and their geographical distribution provide the necessary circumstances for a VPN to be successful.
 When looking at VPNs, we like ones with the greatest footprints because it implies there are more servers in our immediate area, which can help us get faster while browsing the web.
 Check out our NordVPN review for an example, which boasts over 5,000 servers in over 60 countries.

-Norton Secure VPN has 1,500 servers in 31 countries, 200 located in 73 cities.
+Norton Secure VPN has 1,500 servers in 31 countries, with 200 located in 73 cities.
 Although this footprint is little, it is not insignificant.
 Another thing to remember is that 1,200 of their 1,500 servers are virtual servers.
 Virtual servers are a technique for VPNs and other web providers to grow their server count without having to invest in additional, dedicated physical servers.
 2

 Virtual servers can also be set up to appear to have a bigger footprint.
 Norton may, for example, set up a virtual server in New York City but configure it to show its location as London.
 To their credit, Norton claims that all of the virtual servers they utilize are located in the countries they show.